CMSgov/ab2d-sample-client-python/README.md

 Our API Clients are open source.
 This repo contains *sample* Python script which demonstrate how to pull data from the AB2D API Production environment.

 This may be a great starting point for your engineering or development teams however it is important to note that the AB2D team does **not** regularly maintain the sample clients.
-Additionally, a best-effort was made to ensure the clients are secure but they have **not** undergone comprehensive formal security testing.
+Additionally, a best-effort was made to ensure the clients are secure, but they have **not** undergone comprehensive formal security testing.
 Each user/organization is responsible for conducting their own review and testing prior to implementation

-Use of these clients in the sandbox environment, can allow for testing, and if a mistake is made no PII/PHI is compromised.
-The sandbox environment is publicly available and all of the data in it is synthetic (**not** real)
+Use of these clients in the sandbox environment allows for safe testing and ensures no PII/PHI will not be compromised if a mistake is made.
+The sandbox environment is publicly available and all the data in it is synthetic (**not** real)

+AB2D supports both R4 and STU3 versions of the FHIR standard.
+FHIR R4 is available using v2 of AB2D while FHIR STU3
+can be accessed via AB2D v1.
+Accordingly, this client supports both R4/ v2 and STU3/ v1.

 ## Production Use Disclaimer: